m3t4f1v3/ebbvn/script.md

 bgm stops

-narrator: Everyone was stunned except for Saoirse and Ed.
+Narrator: Everyone was stunned except for Saoirse and Ed.
 The crowd edged closer to the creature, and it was then that they realized what had happened - Esli's boss ate a whole mouthful of, not cake, but inexplicably, Zecheru's putrid cheese rice.

 Goofy: "H-how?", plugging his nose, which clearly wasn't attuned to European cuisine.

 bgm raul/far.mp3 plays

-narrator: Esli, you knew deep in your heart that Beatrice was behind all this.
+Narrator: Esli, you knew deep in your heart that Beatrice was behind all this.
 The cat box...was the cake box all along...woah...

-narrator: Thanks to a GPS tracker that Ed stuck up Meepa's left nostril while he wasn't looking, he and Cat were promptly located under the floorboards.
+Narrator: Thanks to a GPS tracker that Ed stuck up Meepa's left nostril while he wasn't looking, he and Cat were promptly located under the floorboards.
 After they were hoisted up, it was explained that in the middle of the scuffle, Saoirse's vegan senses picked up on a non-plant-based foodstuff in the cake box.
 She immediately told Ed, who didn't take long to put two and two together.
 However, this meant Esli didn't have any cake for this special occasion!

 Raul enters from the right

 Raul: "Wait, okay okay Esli.
 You sit right there.
 I'll bake a cake.
 I'm fucking cracked at this, just gimme a second"

-narrator: Saoirse and the United Nations intervened.
+Narrator: Saoirse and the United Nations intervened.

 Ed enters from the left